AbdoSharaf98/active-sensing-paper/README.md

 Nabil Imam,
 Hannah Choi

-> This repository is the official implementation of our paper [Active Sensing with Predictive Coding and Uncertainty Minimization](https://arxiv.org/abs/2307.00668).
+This repository is the official implementation of our paper [Active Sensing with Predictive Coding and Uncertainty Minimization](https://arxiv.org/abs/2307.00668).

-> Fill out the sections below with the information for your paper.

 This paper has been submitted for publication in [Patterns](https://www.cell.com/patterns/home).